louh/mta-subway-bullets/README.md

 ## License

+This repository is not the official work of the MTA and I have no affiliation with the MTA.
 I claim no ownership or rights over this work.

 [CC0](http://creativecommons.org/publicdomain/zero/1.0/).